Kron4ek/wine-portable-executable/README.md

 First of all, **FUSE** is required.

-And, despite almost all libraries are included into squashfs image, some basic libraries are still need to be installed.
-Some required libraries:
+Despite most required libraries are included into squashfs image, some libraries are still need to be installed.
+List of libraries that are need to be installed:

 * libc6 (glibc)
+* libstdc++6 (gcc-libs)
+* libcgcc1 (gcc-libs)
+* libasound2 (sound libraries)
 * libgl (videodriver)
+* libgnutls30
-* libasound2
+* libgmp10

 It's important to install both 32-bit and 64-bit versions of required libraries.